MaxFalkenberg/COP26_2021/visualisation/hashtags.md

  - "/assets/js/hashtags.js"
 ---

-<p class="text-center"> The Green and Red groups represent the two clusters in the retweet network with the greatest structural polarisation.
+<p class="text-center"> The Green and Red groups represent the majority and minority groups in the COP26 retweet networks with the greatest  polarisation.
-Switch the toggle to see the #Hashtags most associated with each group.
+Switch the toggle to see the #Hashtags most associated with each group.  </p>
-Click on a hashtag to see the associated COP26 tweets. </p>

 <div class="toggle text-center">
   <span class="green">Green group</span>